mrsampool/herokuDemo/README.md

     - The HTML was successfully served to the browser, but the React app was not rendered properly.
 If developing locally, trying running `npm run build` again.

 ---

+## Moving Forward

+- `heroku logs --tail`
+    - Run this command to see the stream of logs from your deployed app.
+- Want to update the deployed version of your app?
+Just commit to your local branch, then push to your heroku remote branch again, which will trigger the build/start process again with your updated code

+---
 ## Instructions for Local Development

 This app's server checks for `DATABASE_URL` environment variable, which will be automatically passed in by heroku on deployment.
 If the app doesn't find this environment variables, it will then attempt a connection to a local database via other environment variables, whose values are set from the project's `.env` file.
 This logic occurs in the `server.js` file.

 For local development with a successful database connection, first use `schema.sql` to create the appropriate database, and then adjust the values in the `.env` file to match the configuration of your local PostgreSQL database.
+Once you have done this, be sure to remove `.env` from git tracking (`git rm --cached .env`) so that your personal db connection info doesn't get pushed to GitHub.